CodeKeySolutions/Bloodbullets/CONTRIBUTING.md

-# Contributing to Mafiasource
+# Contributing to Bloodbullet

 Thanks for your interest.
 Our goal is to maintain an open-source text-based mafia rpg inspired by crimeclub.
 Our contributing guidelines have been written with the help of the following [Java example](https://alvinalexander.com/java/jwarehouse/deeplearning4j/CONTRIBUTING.md.shtml)

 ## Getting Started

-Mafiasource's [open issues are here](https://github.com/Mafiasource/Mafiasource/issues).
+Bloodbullet's [open issues are here](https://github.com/CodeKeySolutions/Bloodbullets/issues).
 In time, we'll tag issues that would make a good first pull request for new contributors.
 An easy way to get started helping the project is to *file an issue*.
-You can do that on the Mafiasource issues page by clicking on the green button at the right.
+You can do that on the Bloodbullet issues page by clicking on the green button at the right.
 Issues can include bugs to fix, features to add, or requesting documentation.

-For some tips on contributing to our hobbyist open source project, this [post might be helpful](https://github.com/Mafiasource/Mafiasource/wiki/Writing-future-compatible-code).
+For some tips on contributing to our hobbyist open source project, this [post might be helpful](https://github.com/CodeKeySolutions/Bloodbullets/wiki/Writing-future-compatible-code).

 ## Contributions

-Mafiasource welcomes contributions from everyone.
+Bloodbullet welcomes contributions from everyone.

-Contributions to Mafiasource should be made in the form of GitHub pull requests.
+Contributions to Bloodbullet should be made in the form of GitHub pull requests.
 Each pull request will be reviewed by a core contributor (someone with permission to land patches) and either landed in the main tree or given feedback for changes that would be required.